dehezhang2/CS4286/assignment1.md

     ![1582785789675](assignment1.assets/1582785789675.png)

-  * According to the letter frequencies, bigram and trigram, I can find that
+  * According to the letter frequencies, bigram, trigram, and two letter words, three letter words.
+I can find that

     ```
     e => a, t => e, z => n, he => ya, th => ey, ing => mdl...
     ```

-  * I use the command `tr` to substitute the characters
+  * I use the command `tr` in Linux system to substitute the characters

     ```
-    tr 'eghintz' 'eghintn' < cipher.txt > test.txt
+    tr 'EGHINTZ' 'alymden' < cipher.txt > test.txt
     ```

-  * Based on the output, continue observe the words, and try whether I can do some substitution to get a word, to analyze the result better, I wrote the code to select words with specific length:
+  * Based on the output, continue observing the words, and try whether I can do some substitution to get a word, to analyze the result better, I wrote the code to select words with specific length in `test.txt`:

     ```python
     import operator